kyb3r/zse/README.md

 ## Task list
-- [x] Add Y/n confirmation before fetching from remote
+- [x] add y/n confirmation before fetching from remote
-- [ ] Enhance pipe feature i.e. actually make it useful
+- [X] enhance pipe feature i.e. actually make it useful
-- [x] Add more to readme.md such as how to create exe and add to system path
+- [ ] add more to readme.md such as how to create exe and add to system path